-This guide concentrates on MTD for businesses and sets out what is known about that section of the MTD project so far.
+This guide concentrates on MTD for VAT and MTD for income tax self assessment (ITSA).
+It sets out what is known about that section of the MTD project so far.

 Planning point

 MTD is being introduced gradually with a separate roll-out for each tax.
 It will be important to keep up to date with new deadlines for reporting the taxes you pay when they are established.